nitinsinha29/ATM/README.md

 Simple error handling is implemented (e.g., insufficient funds).

 How to Use :
-Create a folder and dowmload all the files in same folder Open it in any software and run it
+Create a folder and dowmload all the files in same folder.
+Open it in any software and run it.
-Verify credentials and use it
+Verify credentials and use it.

 To-Do:
 Implement PIN verification.